rsling/seacow/README.md

 Performs queries and pipes the data into a processor.

+#### Noteas about Nonprocessor as processor attribute!

+If you pass an instance of `Nonprocessor` as the processor attribute, `Query` will call the `prepare()` and `finalise()` methods as usual.
+However, the stream returned by Manatee will not be processed and the `process()` method is not called once.
+Except for `corpus` and `string` you don't need to set any attributes.
+Even `container` can be left unset.

+Using a `Nonprocessor` is intended for those who only want to read the `hitcount` attribute after Manatee has executed the query (like Manatee's own `corpquery -n`).

 #### Attributes

 * ```corpus``` The string which identifies the corpus (lower case), such as `'decow16a-nano'`.